matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 2. [Set Mongo or PostgresSQL connection details](#set-mongo-or-postgressql-connection-details-required)
 3. [Dashboard License](#tyk-dashboard-license-required)

-If you would like to use Developer Portal, additional license is required:
+If you would like to use Developer Portal, an additional license is required:

 4. [Developer Portal License](#tyk-developer-portal-license-required)